wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 **interval**

-Specifies the initial time between every inventory synchronization.
-If synchronization fails the value will be duplicated until it reaches the value of ``max_interval``.
-If a synchronization is completed successfuly the configured value is restored.
+Specifies the initial time interval between every inventory synchronization.
+If the synchronization fails the value is duplicated until it reaches the value of ``max_interval``.
+If the synchronization succeds the value is restored.

 +--------------------+-----------------------------------------------------------------------+
 | **Default value**  | 5 m                                                                   |